 And the codenames for Kollontai and Luxemburg were A.M. and Junius.

-All of this comes from Lenin’s letters, full of code that you need to decipher.
-But the overall impression, even from the names, is that the Russian communist movement was a very sexy outfit.
+All of this comes from Lenin’s letters, full of codes that you need to decipher.